tc39/proposal-explicit-resource-management/README.md

 generally includes the allocation of a resource and the ability to explicitly release critical resources.

-For example, ECMAScript Generator Functions and Async Generartor Fucntions expose this pattern through the `return` method, as a means to explicitly evaluate `finally` blocks to ensure user-defined cleanup logic is preserved:
+For example, ECMAScript Generator Functions and Async Generator Functions expose this pattern through the `return` method, as a means to explicitly evaluate `finally` blocks to ensure user-defined cleanup logic is preserved: